Hiking in Croatia

 Croatia Tour Itinerary

-Today we will have an easy start.
+Hiking Dalmatia starts with a relatively easy walking tour.
 We will enjoy beautiful Marjan hill and the city of Split, exploring its historical and natural side.
 We will climb to the highest point of Marjan hill which offers spectacular views of the city and surrounding islands, from where you will get a better feel of which places will be visited in the upcoming week.
 Overnight in a hotel in Split.

 We will hike on trails that are very popular with local mountaineers.
 Mosor is a mountain range in Croatia located near the city of Split on the Adriatic coast.
 It offers a variety of routes from easy walking (although in rough karst terrain) to real climbing routes and superb views on Croatian islands, coastal mountains, of interior mountains.
 Overnight in Split.

+Today, hiking Dalmatia means reaching the highest peak of the Dalmatian islands!
 We will depart on the early morning ferry from Split to Brac island.
-As we arrive at Brac transfer will take us to the highest point of Brac – Vidova Gora which is the highest peak of Dalmatian islands (780m).
+As we arrive at Brac transfer will take us to the highest point of Brac – Vidova Gora, which is the highest peak of the Dalmatian islands (780m).
 We will hike to Blaca hermitage which is protected by UNESCO.
-Return to Split on evening ferry and overnight in our hotel.
+Return to Split on the evening ferry and overnight in our hotel.

 After breakfast, we will take a shuttle from Split to Makarska Riviera, (about 50km), situated at the foothill of mountain Biokovo which is a part of the Dinaric Mountains and as such has a direction of NW-SE.
 Other than its position, Biokovo is unique also because of its geomorphology and its biological diversity which were the main reasons Biokovo was proclaimed a Nature Park in 1981.
 Overnight in Split.